Table of content

 • Number: People see when they see many likes, comments, shares, and testimonials the product has on social platforms.
 The live visitor on a particular product, the number of people who bought the product, the number of signups for the newsletter, and many more.

-Why is Social Proof Important?
+Why Social Proof Marketing is Important?

 Social Proof showcases the results of how your products are helping your clients and customer base.
 When displaying it to your visitors, people are inclined to pay more attention and be excited about seeing the results.